fpgaminer/fpgaminer.github.com/_posts/2012-03-28-Everything-You-Need-To-Know-To-Code-A-Miner.markdown

 title: Everything You Need To Know To Code a Miner
 ---

-This article is going to cover everything that you'll need to know to code mining software.
+This article will cover everything that you'll need to know to code mining software.
 We're going to deal strictly with what's required to write mining software that talks to a Mining Pool, because it's a little bit easier to understand, it's the most common usage of mining software, and mining solo isn't much different.
 In fact, any software written to work with a Mining Pool will also work as a solo miner (but perhaps not as efficiently).

 **Overview**